danimaniarqsoft/notes/pages/Git.md

 			- ((634b08a7-4003-40f4-9850-db070cf1b007))
 	- ## git reflog
 	  id:: 634b08a7-4003-40f4-9850-db070cf1b007
-		- it is the log of the references
+		- > It is the log of the commands executed in the
 		-
 		-
 	-